hupili/sns-router/note/feature.md

    * Use profile information to analyze the content. e.g. for big V's, "flight" "late" can be categorized into "daily life". for ordinary people, "eating" "photograph" can be categorized into "daily life".
+   * Locations of the message issuer;
+   Locations of mentioned in the message.